Jackyysmiles/TICTACTOEtemp/README.md

     Init_Matrix();

-to give you an idea, I've provided a snipit of my overall code, to be successful you will spend anywhere from 24-72 hours developing the code and fixing syntax errors.
+to give you an idea, I've provided a small portion of my overall code, to be successful you will spend anywhere from 24-72 hours developing the code and fixing syntax errors.
 Don't be discouraged if at first you don't succeed, every error I've encourtered has brought me closer to knowing how important knowing different tricks in coding can be.
 They are not errors, they are learning opportunities.